weiyuwang2024/vibecoding/transcripts.md

 Even though the memory bank itself is not a global prompt, we set up our global prompts to automatically load the memory bank information at the start of every conversation with our AI agent.
 This means coding agent always has access to the project's important details right from the beginning of each chat.

-We also create rules about how to build your memory bank and when should update it.
-Normally, memory bank should be updated every time you make changes to the project, whether add new features, clean up the code, or fix bugs.
+We also create rules about how to build your memory bank and when you should update it.
+Normally, memory banks should be updated every time you make changes to the project, whether adding new features, cleaning up the code, or fixing bugs.
 However, updating the memory bank can be expensive when the codebase is very large.
 Because of this cost issue, I changed my memory bank update process from automatic updates to manual updates, and now I only update the memory bank when there are big important changes that really matter for future development work.

 ### Why Do We Need Memory Banks

 Memory banks are very important for keeping long-term information about your project.
-With memory banks, agent can understand the project clearly without having to load and read through your entire codebase every time.
-This saves time and helps agent give you better answers that fit your specific project needs.
+With memory banks, your AI agent can understand the project clearly without having to load and read through your entire codebase every time.
+This saves time and helps the agent give you better answers that fit your specific project needs.

 ---

 ## Section 9: Task Management:

 Task management is another important method we use in vibe coding.
-It is a predefined prompt that includes the structure and format of tasks, and it also includes the custom workflows for new task, update task, and execute task.
+It is a predefined prompt that includes the structure and format of tasks, and it also includes the custom workflows for creating new tasks, updating tasks, and executing tasks.

 ### 1. Task Management Process

-The whole process begins with creating task.
+The whole process begins with creating a task.
 You start by taking your product requirements and project design documents that explain what you need to build and how your system should work.
 The key is to focus on just the next thing you need to build, not everything at once.

 Once you have created a basic task, you can have conversations back and forth with your coding agent to improve the task.
 You do this by asking questions, adding more details, and making sure the task plan is clear and doable.